dannysemi/runpod-serverless-proxy/docs/goliath_guide.md

 ![endpoint configuration](image-10.png)

+Note: This image has an Idle Timeout setting of 5 seconds, but for the purposes of this guide a 1-second timeout is more appropriate.

 ![template configuration](image-11.png)

-**Important:** Be sure to use the new `registry.gitlab.com/dannysemi/worker-vllm:eager_mode` worker or this configuration will not work.
+~~**Important:** Be sure to use the new `registry.gitlab.com/dannysemi/worker-vllm:eager_mode` worker or this configuration will not work.~~

+Newest worker-vllm supports openai-compatible API.
+Use `runpod/worker-vllm:0.3.1` for the container image.

 Here are the template configuration values: